goto considered harmful (goto makes it hard to answer questions above)All algorithms expressed by:

 i++;

-statements are used primarily to iterate through the indexes of data structures and to repeat code a particular number of times.
+}for is Java's primary iteration structure.
+In the future we'll see generalized versions, but for now for statements are used primarily to iterate through the indexes of data structures and to repeat code a particular number of times.

 And here's a simple example of repeating an action a fixed number of times: